 In light of Mizuhama’s long history dealing with tsunamis in an extremely vulnerable location on an earthquake-prone coast, it makes sense its residents would be savvier than most folks when it comes to disaster preparedness.

-But these villagers know exactly what to do with or without that monument.
+But these villagers knew exactly what to do with or without that monument.

 Akiyama Katsuko (67) escaped with even less warning than other residents of Mizuhama as she lives just 30 meters from the coast.
 When the earthquake hit she and her husband said they headed immediately for high ground.
 Some 15 minutes later they arrived at the evacuation area only to see a massive wave consume their entire village.
 Of 130 homes in Mizuhama, over 90% were washed out to sea.